ehoefel/the-cyber-prophet/content/posts/s.md

 draft: false
 ---

 Hello cyber folks!
-I was planning on posting here last week, but my pet pet-drone Dilik got sick and I got quite busy figuring out how to use the IMT (Inhuman Medical Toolbox).
+I was planning on posting here last week, but my pet-drone Dilik got sick, and I got quite busy figuring out how to use the RMT (Robot Medical Toolbox).
 But everything is sorted out now.

-Before delving into the topic of today's post, I'd like to give space to a question I received from one of my readers.
-Here it goes.
+Before delving into the topic of today's post, I'd like to give space to a question I received from one of my readers:

 > Hello, Cyber Prophet!\
 > I have a very important question...